 We passed through Piazza dei Tribunali and admired the imposing building of the Supreme Court (Corte Suprema di Cassazione).

-Then, we reached Piazza Cavour, which for some reason is one of my dad’s favorite places in Rome.
-(In all honesty, I find it nice, but not that nice.)
-But passing through this area or spending an afternoon reading on a bench under the palms here are some things to do in Rome you might enjoy.
+Then, we reached Piazza Cavour, named after Camillo Cavour, an Italian politician, and statesman, who played a key role in the unification of Italy.
+For some reason, it’s one of my dad’s favorite places in Rome.
+Personally, I find it nice… but not THAT nice.
+But passing through this area or spending an afternoon reading on a bench under the palms here are some things to do in Rome that can be enjoyable.

 Basilica Papale di Santa Maria Maggiore